-You can see the concrete remains from the highway that used to run along the Embarcadero, removed in 1992.
-It was damaged in the 1989 Loma Prieta earthquake.
-The concrete was salvaged, and fashioned into a striking waterfall sculpture.
+See the concrete remains from the highway that used to run along the Embarcadero.
+The highway was damaged in the 1989 Loma Prieta earthquake, and finally removed in 1992.
+Concrete slabs were salvaged from the demolished highway, and fashioned into a striking waterfall sculpture.

 The interior of the Ferry Building has a huge selection of gift shops, cafes and restaurants.

 Enjoy waterfront dining at the Ferry Building, and observe the constant stream of ferry arrivals and departures.

 There's a great playground across the road from the Ferry Terminal, at the Sue Bierman Park.